STH News - Basketball History

 The "Dream Team".
 The Chicago Bulls around Michael Jordan.
 The Los Angeles Lakers and Boston Celtics.
 Dirk Nowitzki's Dallas Mavericks, of course.
 Basketball history has produced countless legendary teams.
 There were also pioneers - some of whom are still active today:

-In 1892, the first official basketball game in the USA occurred at Springfield College.
+In 1891, the first official basketball game in the United States occurred at Springfield College.

-In 1936, basketball players played in the Olympic Games for the first time, followed by women's teams in 1976.
+In 1936, basketball players made their Olympic Games debut, followed by women's teams in 1976.

 In 1946, the National Basketball Association (NBA) played its first season with eleven teams - including the New York Knicks, the Boston Celtics, and the Philadelphia Warriors (now the Golden State Warriors), who are still active today.